 What is a zen room?A zen room is a space where you can isolate yourself from the distractions or negative emotional triggers of the outside world.
 Traditionally, zen rooms are used for meditation, and having a dedicated area makes it easier to incorporate this practice into day-to-day life.
 Today, the concept of zen rooms is taking on many forms.
-People mix zen-like tenets with the activities that bring them the most peace, but the purpose is still the same — to destress and introduce greater feelings of relaxation.
+People use zen rooms to focus on the activities that bring them peace and a sense of calm, no matter what those activities may be.

 What is needed for a zen room?Since the overarching goal of a zen room is to encourage peacefulness, minimizing distractions is a recurring theme.
 That still leaves plenty of room for personalization, which is partially responsible for zen rooms' growing popularity.
-Common traits of zen rooms include:
+Inspiring meditation room ideas include:

 Cool tonesCool colors and earth tones can increase feelings of serenity.
 Surrounding yourself with shades of blue, green or purple will aid you in your pursuit of peace.
 Conversely, using sharply contrasting colors, like blue and yellow, can have a stimulating effect and act as a barrier to getting into the right mental state.
 According to experts like Rick Berres, owner of the home remodeling company Honey-Doer, “Achieving a peaceful space starts with your use of color.
 You can’t achieve serenity, zen, and peaceful mindfulness in a violent red room, right?
 So you need to think about what brings about that sense of calm for you.
 For most people, that’s either bright white, or a pastel shade of blue or lavender.
 Think blue skies or spring flowers.”

 MinimalismLeaving distractions at the door is an important step toward relaxation.
 With this in mind, keep things simple when designing your zen room.
-Avoid decorating the space with too many trinkets or pictures.
+Avoid decorating your relaxing space with too many trinkets or pictures.
 Prioritize only having items in the room that will nurture your mental well-being.

 Negative spaceNegative space is an area that is not being occupied by an object.
 It is an important design element to apply when pursuing minimalist ends.
 Properly implementing negative space will keep the room from feeling either too cluttered or too bare.

 ScentsAromatherapy can be used to induce relaxation.
 This can take the form of incense, candles or essential oil diffusers.
-Stay away from scents that are very strong — especially if you are in a small space — as they can get irritating over prolonged periods.According to Lily Wili, CEO of Ever Wallpaper, “Scents such as lavender and jasmine are ideal for creating a calm environment.
+Stay away from scents that are very strong — especially if you are in a small space — as they can get irritating over prolonged periods in your meditation space.According to Lily Wili, CEO of Ever Wallpaper, “Scents such as lavender and jasmine are ideal for creating a calm environment.
 You’ll instantly get a feeling of peacefulness when you enter a room that smells and looks good.
 Additionally, it’ll help you focus as you prepare to meditate and let go of negative emotions.”

-7 zen rooms for every personalityThe type of zen meditation room that is right for you is heavily dependent on your personality.
+7 inspiring meditation room ideas for every personalityThe type of zen meditation room that is right for you is heavily dependent on your personality.
 Here we’ve constructed four types of personalities, informed by the Myers-Briggs personality test, to help you determine which zen room is right for you.